 As has been previously written about on theoildrum.com here, the economic term for impulsivity is steep discount rates, which means we weight the present predominantly more than the future when making decisions (consciously or otherwise).
 (I am beginning to think this phenomenon is really the ecological maxim, The Maximum Power Principle, integrated with culture) The discounting model of impulsiveness (Ainslie, 1975) implies that discount rates are positively correlated with impulsivity.
 On average, heroin addicts' discount rates are over double those of controls.
 Furthermore, in tests measuring discount rates and preferences among opium addicts, opioid dependent participants discounted delayed monetary rewards significantly more than did non-drug using controls.
 Also, the opioid-dependent participants discounted delayed opium significantly more than delayed money, more evidence that brain chemicals are central to an organisms behavior and money and other abstractions are secondary.
 Subsequent research has also shown that deprivation of various addictive substances even further steepens a subject's preference for immediate consumption over delayed gratification.
-This grid summarizes some of the latest research statistics on addiction to various substances causing steep discount rates. (source - Intertemporal Choice - Chablis et al. -The New Palgrave Dictionary of Economics, 2007).
-In a world with so much choice, so many stimulating options vying for our attention, perhaps more and more of us are addicted to ...time.
+This grid summarizes some of the latest research statistics on addiction to various substances that cause us to choose small short term rewards over larger long term rewards. (source - Intertemporal Choice - Chablis et al. -The New Palgrave Dictionary of Economics, 2007).
+Even if we are not snorting cocaine or binge drinking on a Tuesday night, in a world with so much choice and so many stimulating options vying for our attention, perhaps more and more of us are addicted to...time.